Democrats face congressional rout amid historically terrible headwinds - NewsBreak

 Democrats face congressional rout amid historically terrible headwinds

-Midterm election years are almost never good for a president’s party.
-Even before the calamitous events of the past 10 months, Democrats knew the first midterm election of President Biden’s tenure in office would be a challenge.
+( The Hill ) – Midterm election years are almost never good for a president’s party.
+Even before the calamitous events of the past ten months, Democrats knew the first midterm election of President Biden’s tenure in office would be a challenge.

 But the cascade of catastrophe that has so dented what little American optimism remained in the waning days of the pandemic and the associated economic recovery has even the most optimistic Democratic Party strategists and pollsters staring into an unprecedented abyss.
 Their standing, about five months before voters head to the polls, is worse than it has been for any president in modern times, by almost any indicator.